How to Fix Cloudy Pool Water Fast - 5 Step Solution

 2. Calculate shock level - Your shock level depends on CYA.
 For 30 ppm CYA, shock to 12 ppm FC.
 For 50 ppm CYA, shock to 20 ppm FC.
 Use the FC/CYA chart: divide CYA by 10, then multiply by 4 for minimum shock level.

 3. Add liquid chlorine immediately - Use 12.5% liquid chlorine (sodium hypochlorite), not granular shock.
-Add 1 gallon of liquid chlorine per 10,000 gallons to raise FC by approximately 10 ppm.
-Calculate your exact needs and add it all at once.
+Add 1 gallon of liquid chlorine per 10,000 gallons to raise FC by approximately 10-12 ppm.
+Calculate your exact needs for initial shocking.

 4. Run filter continuously - Set your pump to run 24/7 until water clears.
 Cloudy water means your filter is working overtime to capture particles.
 Don't give it a break until the job is done.

 5. Backwash frequently - For sand and DE filters, backwash when pressure gauge rises 8-10 psi above clean starting pressure.
-For cartridge filters, rinse every 12-24 hours during treatment.
+For cartridge filters, rinse every 6-12 hours during treatment for cloudy water.

 Maintain Shock Level